• Skip to primary navigation

 2. Use a cooled cookie sheet when baking.
 Don't take a hot cookie sheet and put the cookie batter on it, or the cookies won't turn out.
 They start baking immediately, and it messes with their shape of them.
 Use a couple of sheets and rotate them out when making large batches of cookies.

-3. Don't let the cookies sit on the pan too long.
-After they have baked, only let them sit on the baking sheet for up to 5 minutes.
-The pan will still be hot, and continue baking them otherwise.
+3. Don’t let the cookies sit on the pan too long.
+After baking, only let them sit on the baking sheet for up to 5 minutes.
+The pan will still be hot and continue baking them otherwise.

 This cookie recipe is loosely based on my Gluten Free Animal Cookies recipe.